cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

 ---
 layout: launch
-title: "\U0001F680 Vega-C | \U0001F6F0 Biomass forest-monitoring satellite"
+title: "\U0001F680 Vega C | \U0001F6F0 Biomass forest-monitoring satellite"
 description: >-
-  On 29 April 2025, a Vega C rocket launched ESA's Biomass forest-monitoring satellite from the ELV launch pad at the Guiana Space Centre, Kourou, French Guiana, to a sun-synchronous orbit.
-Biomass is part of ESA's Earth Explorer program and features the first P-band synthetic aperture radar in space, designed to map and monitor global forests and measure carbon stocks.
+  On 29 April 2025, Arianespace launched ESA's Biomass forest-monitoring satellite on a Vega C rocket from Ensemble de Lancement Vega (ELV) at the Guiana Space Centre, Kourou, French Guiana, to a sun-synchronous orbit.
-  Manufactured by Airbus Defence and Space, Biomass supports climate science and will remain in orbit for at least five years.
-This marked the fourth flight of Vega C and the second since its post-2022 anomaly return to service, confirming a 100% post-return success rate.
-Following successful separation and contact, multi-day deployment of the large mesh radar antenna was initiated, enabling the satellite to advance global environmental and forest monitoring.
-Arianespace operated the launch, adding to a record-setting day in commercial spaceflight.
+  Biomass, developed and manufactured by Airbus Defence and Space for ESA's Earth Explorer program, features the first P-band synthetic aperture radar in space—enabling precise mapping and monitoring of global forests, carbon stocks, and geology.
+The nearly 1,200 kg satellite began multi-day deployment of its large unfurling mesh radar antenna after successful separation and contact, supporting climate science and advancing global environmental monitoring.
+The mission was Vega C's fourth overall flight and its second since a 2022 anomaly, maintaining a 100% post-return success rate.
+This launch was one of a record six rocket launches to occur globally within a 24-hour period.
+The minimum planned operational life for Biomass is five years.
 tags:
+  - Vega C
   - Vega-C
   - Biomass
   - ESA